 To help uncover the causes of these diseases and find better, more effective therapies, four trainees at Gladstone Institutes were selected as the 2020 Berkelhammer Scholars, based on the strength and originality of their research: Robyn St. Laurent, Zak Doric, Andrew Mendiola, and Clarissa Mendonça.

-This program supports high-risk, high-reward research projects on dementia with Lewy bodies and related conditions, such as Alzheimer’s disease, Parkinson’s disease, and neuropsychiatric disorders.
-It was established in 2019 thanks to a generous donation by Larry Berkelhammer and Irma Botvin.
+This program, established in 2019, supports high-risk, high-reward research projects on dementia with Lewy bodies and related conditions, such as Alzheimer’s disease, Parkinson’s disease, and neuropsychiatric disorders.

-“The investment by Larry and Irma is now enabling a second group of four talented young scientists to pursue an ambitious scientific agenda,” says Lennart Mucke, MD, director of the Gladstone Institute of Neurological Disease.
+“The program is now enabling a second group of four talented young scientists to pursue an ambitious scientific agenda,” says Lennart Mucke, MD, director of the Gladstone Institute of Neurological Disease.
 “I believe we are at an inflection point in neuroscience research and the next few years may prove especially critical.
 I am confident that the trailblazing work of our Berkelhammer Scholars will bring us closer to therapies that previously seemed impossible.”

 Robyn St. Laurent, PhD, a postdoctoral scholar in Anatol Kreitzer’s lab, is working to unravel the mechanisms underlying obsessive compulsive disorder (OCD), which is characterized by persistent and intrusive negative thoughts and compulsions, and anxiety surrounding these obsessions.